Houdiee/metapam/README.md

 1. Install packages that are declared but not installed
 2. Remove packages that aren't declared but exist on the filesystem

+To tidy for all active providers, run `metapam tidy`.

 ## Installation/Build from source
 1. `git clone https://github.com/Houdiee/metapam.git && cd metapam`
 2. `cargo build --release`